 Recently, humans have created a novel means of forming large-scale vortices capable of affecting atmospheric circulation.
 This technology is jet-powered flight.
 Twin-engine aircraft, such as commercial passenger jets, create vortices as they fly.
-Wake turbulence is atmospheric disturbance that is formed by the passage of an aircraft through fluid (Figures 2 and 3); it has several components, of which the most noteworthy are vortices formed by wingtips and by jetwash ?.
-These vortices are sometimes made visible by contrails, and can persist for long periods of time if undisturbed.
+Wake turbulence is atmospheric disturbance that is formed by the passage of an aircraft through fluid (Figures 2 and 3); it has several components, of which the most noteworthy are vortices formed by wingtips and by jetwash (Seijker, van Baren, Sherry, Shortle, & Rico-Cusi, 2004).
+These vortices are sometimes visible in the form of contrails, and they can persist for long periods of time if undisturbed.